Despair at closure of Garstang car park in busiest week of shopping year

-Fury over Garstang car park closure on busiest week of shopping year
+Fury over Garstang car park closure in busiest week of shopping year

 A decision to close a high street car park for more than two days this week has been branded "madness" by furious shoppers and business owners.